stickynoteme/LintaNote/readme.md

 Lintalist uses various libraries, icons and more prepared by others - see [credits.txt](https://github.com/lintalist/lintalist/blob/master/docs/credits.txt) for a complete list (if something is missing do let me know)

-Copyright 2009-2019 Lintalist.
+Copyright 2009-2019 Lintalist & Lintanote.
 See license.txt